 Q: I just got an upsetting phone call from someone who said I owe money to the IRS.
 He threatened me with arrest and said I'd lose my driver's license if I didn’t pay it back right away using a pre-loaded debit card or a wire transfer.
 I hung up the phone, but now I’m worried.
 What if I’m arrested?

-A: The IRS is warning consumers about a scam that has hit taxpayers, including recent immigrants, nationwide.
+A: The IRS is warning consumers about a scam that has hit taxpayers, including recent immigrants, seniors and students, nationwide.
 Victims are told they owe money to the IRS and it must be paid promptly through a pre-loaded debit card or wire transfer.
 Victims who refuse to cooperate are threatened with arrest, deportation or suspension of a business or driver’s license.
 In many cases, the caller becomes hostile and insulting.

 The IRS DOES NOT and WILL NOT ask for credit card numbers over the phone.
 Also, the IRS WILL NOT ask you for a pre-paid debit card or wire transfer.
-If you receive an unexpected call from someone claiming to be from the IRS, and person threatens you with police arrest, deportation or revocation of your license if you don’t pay immediately, it really isn’t the IRS calling.
+If you receive an unexpected call from someone claiming to be from the IRS, and the person threatens you with police arrest, deportation or revocation of your license if you don’t pay immediately, it really isn’t the IRS calling.
 If the IRS wants to contact you about a tax issue, you will probably receive your first notice through the mail.

 Q: What else should I know about this phone scam?